Home Spotlight CV vs. Resume: What’s the Difference and Which One You Need?

 This pie chart is interactive.
 Hover your mouse over different parts of the map to see detailed data.

-While people often use these two terms interchangeably, they serve distinct purposes, contain different content and follow separate formats.
+While people often use these terms interchangeably, they differ in content, purpose and structure.
+Here’s how:

 Preferred Initial Section of the Document